You have to keep looking ahead for the next improvement, the next adventure.

 Why did we put a spa on a holiday park?

 Because we believe that relaxation, well-being and pampering should be available to all – not just the privileged few who can afford the likes of a 5 star hotel in the Maldives!

-And there are special rates for caravan owners and park guests – so please ask for details.
+There are special rates for caravan owners and holiday park guests – so please ask for details!

 Why did we put it in such a prime spot?

 Inside we have chairs and tables, a sofa, a microwave and kettle, and assortment of pans and hot and cold water